DajuanMcdonald/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+-- I learned about Routing methods that handle requests via HTTP methods.
+Routing is essentially how endpoints respond to client requests.

+-- I also learned about Express Middleware modules.
+Middleware modules are essentially functions that sit in the middle of raw requests and the intended route.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+-- Middleware is a function that sits between raw, incoming requests from the client and the intended endpoint.
+It processes those requests via route handlers.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+-- A resource is any object that can be named.
+For example, a route handler for response, might send back informaiton on a particular resource such as `name`,  `age`, `id`.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+-- It is common to return a response with a status code of `200` on successful API requests.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+-- One specific way is to use express-generator directly.
+This creates an application skeleton with a partitioned layout that seperates resources from routes and views.

 ## Minimum Viable Product